vermont42/ProgrammaticLayout/README.md

 1\.
 Clone, build, and run the [starter project](https://github.com/vermont42/CatBreedsIB).

 2\.
 Poke around the code and storyboard.
-The app is intended to be simple enough to grok easily but complicated enough to demonstrate PL techniques.
+The app is intended to be simple enough to grok without much effort but complicated enough to demonstrate various PL techniques.

 The app is intended to be simple to understand, but here are some comments.
 * There is no way to edit attributed strings in IB, so the app uses a sort of Markdown-lite that allows different formatting for headings, subheadings, and URLs.
 See `StringExtensions.swift` and `Credits.swift` for details.
 This technique, developed for [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082) and used by [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467), works pretty well.